loot/loot/CONTRIBUTING.md

 need to be logged into GitHub to do so) and unzip it to get a 7-zip or XZ-compressed tar file, then pass `-DLIBLOOT_URL=<path to that file>` when running `cmake`.

-To download and extract a snapshot build artifact during the GitHub Actions CI workflow, add the following step before the step that runs `cmake`:
+To download and extract a snapshot build artifact during the GitHub Actions CI workflow, change the value of the `LIBLOOT_VERSION` environment variable to be the relevant commit hash.
+That only affects Linux builds, which build libloot from source.
+Windows builds use a prebuilt binary archive, so add a step to download the appropriate archive, before the step that runs `cmake`:

 ```yaml
 - name: Download libloot snapshot build artifact